 Knives are an extremely versatile piece of equipment, and whatever your reason may be for using one outdoors – be it for food preparation, cutting, chopping, carving, or even to protect yourself from the unexpected – you will get the best results and also keep yourself and those around you as safe as possible by using and maintaining a blade that has been properly sharpened.

 From the cheapest knife around to even the most expensive, no knife can stay sharp on its own.
+Check out our tips on how to choose the best backpacking knife to help you with more options.

 You could purchase a mechanical or electronic sharpener, or you could pay a professional to sharpen your knives for you, but none of those methods will teach you more about your blade or prepare you for the unexpected more than learning how to do it yourself.